artvin01/TF2-Zombie-Riot/README.md

 - [TF2Utils](https://github.com/nosoop/SM-TFUtils)
 - [File Network](https://forums.alliedmods.net/showthread.php?t=341953)

+### Recommended

+-[Tf2 Edict Free limiter Fix](https://github.com/sapphonie/tf2-edict-limiter/releases/tag/v3.0.4) Due to zr's nature of spawning lots of enemies, it can cause issues if they die way too fast, this is a fix

 ### Supported

 The SourceMod plugins / extensions listed below are not necessary for TF2 Zombie Riot to run but are supported nevertheless: